 Y'know things that are all the rage?
 Blogs.
-Everyone has one; or at least had one before Facebook, Twitter and Google+ diluted the realtime pool.
+Everyone has one; or at least had one before Facebook, Twitter et al diluted the realtime pool.

-Since I'm nu-old skool — and watching endless streams of people having a midlife crisis is stupefyingly pointless — I figured why not make a blog?
+Since I'm nu-old skool — and watching endless streams of people pretending they are the centre of the universe has me reaching for the Glock — I figured why not make a blog?
 The main difference here compared with other people's blogs is that instead of being limited to one topic, you get a little slice of everything all mashed up.
-Now Im dahn wiv da yoof.
+I can now omit vowels and apostrophes with impunity.